joedski/musings/General/Basic-Lesson Distillate.md

   - This is necessary for digestion of thoughts, and is especially important while learning, which you should never stop doing.
   - Even better, do something manual that doesn't require much _conscious_ thinking.
 - If You Have the Time, Do It Right
-  - As best as you can at this moment, anyway.
+  - As best as you can _at this point in time_; see also next point.
 - Decide and Commit
+  - Don't spend all your time in perpetual planning.
+  - If it's a large problem, start small explorations into it, they will help inform your remaining decisions.
+You can't preplan everything, especially if there are many unknowns.
 - Use Source Control
   - Git?
 SVN?
 Mercurial?
 Perforce?
 Pick one and use it.
   - Maybe not CVS, though.
 Especially not if it's the drug store.